 Court proceedings covering children are stressful, and it is important to have an experienced, expert family lawyer to help.
 At Miller Samuel Hill Brown, we can also assist with ongoing issues that may arise such as applications to move abroad and take the children, to stop children from being taken abroad, changing schools or changing a child’s surname etc.

 At Miller Samuel Hill Brown we provide clear expert advice on all aspects of family law.
 Based in Glasgow City Centre, our family lawyers also help clients in Glasgow's West End, South Side, Paisley and across Renfrewshire, Lanarkshire and Central Scotland.
-If you are considering applying for a residence order concerning a child or want more information, please contact our family lawyer and specialist in child custody and contact matters, Charles Brown, on 0141 221 1919 or fill in our online contact form.
+If you are considering applying for a residence order concerning a child or want more information, please contact our family lawyers and specialists in child custody and contact matters on 0141 221 1919 or fill in our online contact form.